civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 72.001

-Every contravention of a provision of this Act, other than section 17 or 69.2, every contravention of a regulation or decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, and **every contravention of any of subsections `51`(1) to (4) and (7), `52`(1) to (3) and `53`(1) to (3) and (6) of the `Accessible Canada Act`** constitutes a violation and the person who commits the violation is liable
+Every contravention of a provision of this Act, other than section 17 or 69.2, every contravention of a regulation or decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, and every contravention of any of subsections `51`(1) to (4) and (7), `52`(1) to (3) and `53`(1) to (3) and (6) of the `Accessible Canada Act` constitutes a violation and the person who commits the violation is liable

-> **Explanatory Note**:
-> Relevant portion of section 72.001:
-> *Existing Text*:
-> > Every contravention of a provision of this Act, other than section 17 or 69.2, and every contravention of a regulation or decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, constitutes a violation and the person who commits the violation is liable

 ### `Canada Transportation Act`